INFORMED CONSENT TO TREATMENT

 Clients and counselor alike are expected to notify each other of vacations or other planned absences in as much advance notice as possible.
 During counselor absences, referrals will be provided, if the client so desires.

-Brief phone calls are acceptable and require no fee.
-Psychotherapy in not conducted by phone so if more time is needed, an additional session should be scheduled.
-If the call is urgent, client should mention so in the message so the counselor may return the call at the first available moment.
-If there is an emergency requiring immediate attention, clients are expected to call 911 or other emergency services such as the BEST team.
+Between session communication needs to occur via the Client Portal found at our website, www.mendedwingcounseling.com.
+Psychotherapy in not conducted outside of the scheduled session, so if more time is needed, an additional session should be scheduled.
+If there is an emergency requiring immediate attention, clients are expected to call 911 or other emergency services.

 Though clients have the right to be informed of expected results, no specific promises are made regarding the results of treatment.
 Any number of unexpected occurrences could affect the course of treatment and should be addressed as they arise.
 If the mental health issues of the client are out of the counselors range of competence or outside the scope of practice, the counselor is legally required to refer, terminate, or consult.

 There are times when a counselor will be required to consult with other professionals, such as when the mental health concern requires services outside the scope of competency.
 The confidentiality of the client is maintained at all times during a consultation.

 J. Use of Self-Disclosure

 As a practice, we may use a limited amount of self-disclosure for therapeutic purposes.
 If you prefer that your therapist refrain from the use of self-disclosure, please advise them at your earliest convenience.

 HIPAA provides you with several new or expanded rights with regard to your Clinical Records and disclosures of protected health information.
 These rights include:

 - To competent, culturally-sensitive services.